Chiang Mai Chiang Mai Province, Thailand Travel Guide

 Always get consent before taking pictures of people, especially monks or children.

-Your journey leaves a positive influence on The Rose of the north by supporting local communities and respecting traditions.
+Your journey makes a good influence on The Rose of the north by supporting local communities and respecting traditions.

-Chiang Mai often serves as a gateway to further exploration of Southeast Asia.
+Chiang Mai often acts as an entry point to further exploration of Southeast Asia.

 Explore the ancient ruins of Sukhothai or Ayutthaya for more insights into Thailand's past kingdoms.